 - Heightened awareness of social responsibility and avenues for giving back

 - Hands-on experience creating and presenting interactive performances that engage new audiences in their community

-Over the course of 7 to 8 weeks, our 440 Social Entrepreneurs take their great ideas to the next level.
-We expose them to existing, successful and innovative ventures through a speaker series with industry experts.
-We teach them about the entrepreneurial mindset.
-Working with our entrepreneur coaches and mentors, most of whom are or were at some time musicians, the students are encouraged to think creatively while learning how to turn a fledgling concept into reality.
+Over the course of two semesters, our Doing Good students - the A Team - take their great ideas to the next level.
+We expose them to existing, successful and innovative ventures through a curriculum developed and delivered by industry experts.
+We teach the students about the entrepreneurial mindset.
+Working with our entrepreneur coaches and mentors, the students are encouraged to think creatively while learning how to turn a fledgling concept into reality.
 We give them hands-on experience with planning and marketing, determination and perseverance.
 We encourage them to seize the opportunity to use music as a tool to create a better world, and to be community leaders in the process.
-And, of course, when they have completed the program, these young social entrepreneurs present their projects in the "shark tank" finale.
+When they have completed the first semester, these young social entrepreneurs present their projects in the "shark tank" finale.
 They will then take the input and advice of our "sharks" and work with our mentors to fully develop their social entrepreneurship and community engagement projects.

 "My first eye opening experience was a series of social entrepreneurship workshops with Project 440." - Allen L., NYO2 Violinist